Skip to content

 **Arguments:**

-- `ic_generator`: A function that takes a PRNGKey and returns a
+- `ic_generator`: A function that takes a number of points and a PRNGKey

 - `num_samples`: The number of initial conditions to sample.